Football in Qatar: Most successful teams

+Stadiums

+Capacity

+Lusail Stadium is the largest stadium in Qatar, with a capacity of 88,966.
+The stadium was used to host matches for the 2022 FIFA World Cup and also was used for the 2022 FIFA World Cup final between Argentina and France.
+It has also hosted several other tournaments such as 2023 AFC Asian Cup, 2024 FIFA Intercontinental Cup final.
+The second largest stadium in Qatar is the Al Bayt Stadium located in Al Khor with a capacity seating of 68,895.
+The stadium was used for the 2022 FIFA World Cup and the 2023 AFC Asian Cup.
+In Al Rayyan, Khalifa International Stadium holds about 45,857 seats and is mostly used as a venue for the Qatar national team for matches, alongside other stadiums in the same area such as Ahmad bin Ali Stadium and Education City Stadium with both having around 45,000 seats.

+Other stadiums in Qatar

+Other stadiums such as the Al Thumama Stadium, Al Janoub Stadium located in Al Wakrah region, Stadium 974, etc.

+Have all been used for either the 2022 FIFA World Cup or the 2023 AFC Asian Cup, stadiums in Qatar are still being used to host events and Qatar Stars League matches are also played at these stadiums.

+Largest Qatari football stadiums by capacity

 National team

 The Qatar national team has had limited international success and has often been accused of abusing naturalisation laws to acquire players.
-However, they did win the Arabian Gulf Cup three times and won their first AFC Asian Cup in 2019.
-It has also participated in the 2022 FIFA World Cup.
+However, they did win the Arabian Gulf Cup three times and won back-to-back AFC Asian Cup titles in 2019 and 2023.
+The side also participated in the 2022 FIFA World Cup as hosts.

-Women's National team
+Women's national team

 FIFA World Cup

 In 2010, Qatar won the bid to host the 2022 FIFA World Cup, becoming the first Arab country to host the tournament.
-Following a controversy over bidding, a report by FIFA cleared Qatar’s name from all allegations.
+Following a controversy over bidding, a report by FIFA cleared Qatar's name from all allegations.

 In June 2019, the FIFA Council announced Qatar as the host of 2019 FIFA Club World Cup and 2020 FIFA Club World Cup.

 In March 2022, FIFA president Gianni Infantino claimed in an interview that the gulf nation is being progressive in terms of its labor rights & migrant rights issues that prevailed in the nation previously by adding "I am pleased to see the strong commitment from the Qatari authorities to ensure the reforms are fully implemented across the labour market, leaving a lasting legacy of the FIFA World Cup long after the event, and benefiting migrant workers in the host country in the long term."

-On Thursday 11 August 2022, FIFA officially moved up the opening match of this year's World Cup by one day to November 20 in an unusual change for hosts Qatar to appear in the gala game.
+On 11 August 2022, FIFA officially moved up the opening match of the World Cup by one day to 20 November, in an unusual change for hosts Qatar to appear in the gala game.

-Qatar hosted the 2022 FIFA World Cup from November 20 to December 18 2022.
-The Champions of this edition of the FIFA World Cup were the Argentine National Football Team.
+At the final 2022 tournament, Qatar exited in the first round, losing all three of their matches.